-We have incurred significant operating losses since inception.
+We have incurred significant operating losses since our inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and commercialization of one or more of our product candidates.
-Our net losses were \$5.1 million and \$8.6 million for the years ended December 31, 2019 and 2020, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$18.0 million.
+Our net losses were \$5.1 million, \$8.6 million and \$2.4 million for the years ended December 31, 2019 and 2020 and the three months ended March 31, 2021, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$20.4 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future in connection with our ongoing activities.